 Cooked meals are prepared on the premises and offer the children a wide variety of healthy foods.
 There is a vegetarian choice each day.
 The meals are eaten in the hall when possible (or in your child’s classroom during COVID), and the current cost is £2.20 a day or £11.00 a week.
 To help with administration and security, we request that all dinner money is paid at the beginning of the week.

 Information and forms about free school meals can be obtained from the Education Office at the Civic Centre.

 Children can bring their own packed lunches.
 They are eaten alongside the children taking cooked meals in the hall.
-We ask that food is brought in plastic containers and for safety reasons we do not allow hot liquids in flasks.
-As part of our healthy school programme we also ask that children do not bring chocolate or fizzy drinks.
+We ask that food is transported in plastic containers and for safety reasons, we do not allow hot liquids in flasks.
+As part of our healthy school programme, we also ask that children do not bring chocolate or fizzy drinks.

 We do not allow the eating of sweets at school.
 Children in the Foundation Stage and Key Stage 1 receive a free piece of fruit or vegetable each day as part of the government’s national scheme.
 Children in Key Stage 2 may bring fruit to eat at playtime.
 A Healthy Tuck Shop is available for them and fruit costs 20p.